-(C) Successful completion of the 15-hour USPAP course within the five (5) year period preceding the date of the application.
+(C) Successful completion of the 15-hour Uniform Standards of Professional Appraisal Practice (USPAP) course within the five (5) year period preceding the date of the application.
 Said course shall consist of at least fifteen (15) classroom hours, including a cumulative examination, and shall be taught by an AQB certified USPAP instructor who is a state certified residential or state certified general appraiser.